How to reduce your added sugar

 Stock up on healthier options

 Eliminate the temptation to reach for sugary treats by not stocking up on them.
-Pack snacks when heading out so that you are ready when hunger strikes.
-That way you can save yourself the added sugar of commercially prepared treats and save some money, too.
+Pack healthy snacks like fruit and nuts when heading out so that you are ready when hunger strikes.
+That way you can save yourself the added sugar of commercially prepared treats… and save some money, too!